Financial Technology

 Blended Fees

-What is Fee Funding?
+What is Fee Funding for Accountants?

-Fee Funding vs. Traditional Payment Plans
+Accounting Fee Funding vs. Traditional Payment Plans

 Fee funding and traditional payment plans share some similarities, but you’ll want to choose the plan that works best for you and your clients.
 Let’s take a look at the pros and cons of each payment plan.